ChetaNMahipaL/Genetic-Patterns/README.md

 - Diagonalization

 ## Python Code
 The repository also includes Python code for faster computation and data visualization related to the project.
-You can find the code and usage examples in the [Python Code](link-to-code-file) file.

 ## Data Visualization
 The data visualization section provides graphical representation of probability dynamics in the population.
-You can view the visualization in the [Data Visualization](link-to-visualization-file) file.

 ## Use of Linear Algebra
 The project demonstrates how linear algebra plays a crucial role in understanding and analyzing genetic phenomena.
 It provides powerful tools for studying the relationships between alleles, genotypes, and phenotypes in populations.